August 12 - 19, 2018

 You will need to bring a flashlight to find your way around at night.
 A battery powered or wind up alarm clock and insect repellent may be useful.
 If you are on a special diet, you may need to bring your own particular food.
 An ice chest for drinks and snacks to share at after-dance parties may be handy.
 A specific packing list is sent with acceptance information.

 Don't forget to pack your swimsuit, raincoat, sweater, towels, bed linen, and blankets or a sleeping bag and pillows.
 A fan is often welcome, or an extra blanket could be needed.

 The nearest stores are a 15-30 minute drive away.

 All participants are assigned on-site housing in the month before camp starts.
 Space is limited; we can't guarantee that all specific requests will be filled.
 Requests may be made on the Registration Form or with information sent later.

 Most of Camp Cavell cabins are set up for 4 to 5 campers.
 Those in Northwood and Southwood have indoor bathrooms, showers, and closet areas.
 Brookside has a bathroom/shower house instead of in-cabin bathrooms.
-Brookside will have a new bathroom/shower house facility in summer of 2016.
+Brookside has a new bathroom/shower house facility.

 There are some cabins for two couples that can be outfitted with a partition or curtain for additional privacy.
 There are no single person cabins, but there are a very limited number of private rooms.
 Camp Cavell has some double bed size mattresses and bed frame extensions that will be available in certain cabins for couples.
 Tenting and RV camping are also available in the Brookside area.
 Additional accommodation details will be provided with the information packets sent later.